 The main purpose of buying a term policy is that in case of any mishappening the family members do not have to suffer on the financial part.
 For this, the buyer should have term insurance plans from a company which has the claim settlement ratio on a higher side.
 So that the family members do not have to face any difficulty for getting their claim settled when the life assured is not there.

 It is always advised that the nominee should know what amount will be taken as sum assured and other details of the policy.
-If this information is there with the family members, they can go ahead with the claim process easier.
+If this information is there with the family members, they can go ahead with the easier claim process.

 There is a certain procedure which the claimant needs to follow for claiming the sum assured.
 But to get the claim it is essential to find that whether the policy is in force or not.
 If the policy is in force, the claimant needs to follow these steps such as –

-- Intimation to the company – For starting the procedure the company need to be informed about the death of the life assured.
-The details that are required for intimation are a name of the life assured, the number of policy, a reason of death with date, a place where the death occurred a name of the nominee under the policy and many others.
+- Intimation to the company –For starting the procedure the company needs to be informed about the death of the life insured.
+The details that are required for intimation are a name of the life insured, the number of policy, a reason of death with date, place where the death has occurred, the name of the nominee under the policy, etc.

 The intimation form of the claim could be obtained from the website which needs to be filled by the claimant.
-Many of the term insurance companies nowadays are also having an online claim form for the intimation purpose.
+Many of the best term insurance plans nowadays are also having an online claim form for the intimation purpose.